 Premiums reflect income.
 Therefore, if you’re in a higher income bracket, you will pay more for coverage.

 Social Security determines Part B premium cost on AGI from the last two years before enrolling.
-You’ll pay an Income Related Monthly Adjustment Amount (IRMAA) if, as an individual, you made $87,000 or more; or, as a married couple $174,000 or more.
+You’ll pay an Income Related Monthly Adjustment Amount (IRMAA) if, as an individual, you made more than $91,000; or, as a married couple, more than $182,000.

 Begin to think about your preparation years before when you plan on retiring.
 Speak with your Medicare agent to see what your Part B premium will be.
 Then, you can start planning for retirement without paying a premium you didn’t anticipate on health insurance coverage.

 Is Medicare Part D Free?

 You can think of your Part D plan as a pharmacy card that allows you to get your prescription medications by only paying a co-payment instead of the full retail price.

 Part D plans are voluntary plans with premiums that vary in cost per month from state to state.
-Cost for your medications will depend on the type of drug and usage; you may need to spend a lot or only a little bit for your medications.
+The cost of your medications will depend on the type of drug and usage; you may need to spend a lot or only a little bit on your medications.

 Every Part D drug plan has a stage where copay costs can rise if you spend more than a certain amount annually on prescription drugs.
 Your Part D drug plan will have a drug list of what medications they cover; this list is called a formulary.

 If a medication you take no longer has coverage by the plan, they will issue out a notice letter to inform you of the change.